 The invention of the wheel was a major game-changer in the history of mankind and human civilization.
 It’s simply impossible to imagine how modern life could be now without the wheel – no vehicles, no forms of transport, no mobility, no travels abroad.

 “Reinventing the wheel” has come to mean in English wasting a great deal of time or effort in creating something that is already perfect.
 There’s just no point trying to make the wheel better.
 What one can do instead is to put the wheel to better use.
 And so, somebody thought about improving the humble bicycle by creating e-scooters.

-Everything is electronic now to signify modernity, technology and convenience.
-The simple mail turned into e-mail, learning to e-learning, commerce e-commerce, and bikes to e-bikes and e-scooters.
+Everything is electronic now to signify modernity, technology, and convenience.
+The simple mail turned into an e-mail, learning to e-learning, commerce e-commerce, and bikes to e-bikes and e-scooters.
 But does it automatically mean they are better?
 An improvement of their much beloved older versions?

 Let’s take a closer look to see which is better: a bike or an e-scooter?